 Munger went on to say to the USC students that “without lifelong learning, you’re not going to do very well.
 You’re not going to get individually very far in life based on what you already know.”

 That same belief is at the heart of every thriving organization, but it’s not the only source of success.
-Next time, we’ll explore the extra gear that companies tap into — horsepower.
+Next time in the power grid series, we’ll explore the extra gear that companies tap into — horsepower.